vishesharma20/card-match-game/README.md

 Download or clone this repository
 Open index.html in any browser
-That's it — no installation needed!
+That's it, no installation needed!

 Author
 Made by Vishesh Sharma